Looking to change up your cardio with something new?

 These are the 5 best ski erg machines on the market.
 There really isn’t a lot to choose from out there and we had trouble finding a 5th ski erg to complete the list.

-The Concept 2 is the best choice but may not be in stock, the Xebex Ski Trainer is a good alternative that is a little less expensive and is in stock as I am writing this article.
-The third pick is nice but really expensive, in all honesty, those are probably the only 3 on the list I would consider buying.
+The Concept 2 is easily the best choice but may not be in stock, the Xebex Ski Trainer is a decent alternative that is a little less expensive and is in stock as I am writing this article.
+The third pick is nice but really expensive.
+In all honesty, those are probably the only 3 on the list I would consider buying.